John Allen Grim: American Teilhard Association

 Since 1996, Grim has served as president of the American Teilhard Association.
 The association is dedicated to the work and legacy of French paleontologist, philosopher, and Jesuit, Pierre Teilhard de Chardin.

 Education

-Grim earned his B.A. from St. John's University (Minnesota) (1968), and his M.A. and Ph.D. from Fordham University (1975).
+Grim earned his B.A. in theology and history from St. John's University (Minnesota) (1968), and his M.A. and Ph.D. in history or religion from Fordham University (1975).

 Awards

 Among the awards Grim has received are the Lifetime Achievement Award in religion and ecology, the Interfaith Visionary Award in 2010, the Chancellor's Medal/Joint and Common Future Award (University of Massachusetts, Boston) in 2013, and the Passionist Award for promoting Thomas Berry's work in 2016.

 He was awarded honorary doctorates from California Institute of Integral Studies (2005) and St. John's University (Minnesota) (2011).